intrbiz/bergamot-site/src/main/views/docs/user/ref/config.md

 ## Introduction

 Bergamot currently uses XML to configure checks.
-Hopefully, you will rarely need to interact with the configuration format, as you can create and modify checks via the Web Interface or API.
-The check configuration is primarily used when importing from an existing Nagios installation or importing from an existing Bergamot installation.
+Configuration changes are made online, without requiring a restart from the web user interface.
+In the future interaction with the XML configuration format will be reduced.

 ## General Structure